 Driving new ideas for better Oregon roads.

-Cascade’s research program in transportation examines market-based mechanisms for providing transport services.
-Examples include privately-operated bus service, for-profit car-sharing services such as Uber and Lyft, and electronic tolling of highways with variable pricing.
+Cascade’s research program in transportation examines market-based mechanisms for providing transport services, as well as ways to maintain a successful and well-managed road system in concert with a rapidly growing population.
+Examples include privately-operated bus service, pairing underserved transit with ride-sharing services such as Uber and Lyft, and electronic tolling of highways with variable pricing.

 Oregon has been slow to experiment with highway tolling, but the state legislature passed a law in 2017 mandating the Oregon Department of Transportation (ODOT) to begin planning for all-lane tolling of I-5 from Washington State to North Wilsonville, and all of I-205.
-ODOT is also authorized to toll any other highways under their jurisdiction.
 This will be an opportunity to implement a market-based highway finance system designed to make the Portland regional highway system entirely self-sufficient, with variable tolls ensuring free-flow traffic conditions at all times of the day.

 Transitioning away from motor fuel taxes towards electronic tolling will require a change of thinking by Portland-area motorists, but proper implementation promises to provide a much better driving experience along with tremendous gains in economic productivity.

-Cascade Policy Institute has published many papers and essays on market-based road pricing since 1995 and will continue to in the future.
-Those documents are available in this section of our website.
+Cascade Policy Institute has published many papers and essays on market-based road pricing since 1995 and will continue to do so in the future.
+Those documents and others are available in this section of our website.